2007 Euroseries 3000

 The 2007 Euroseries 3000 season was the ninth Euro Formula 3000 season.
-Both series were won by Italian Davide Rigon who would go on to win the 2008 Superleague Formula season and compete in GP2.
+The series was won by Italian Davide Rigon who would go on to win the 2008 Superleague Formula season and compete in GP2.

+Eight races counted simultaneously towards what was called the Italian Formula 3000 Championship, also won by Davide Rigon.

+All teams used the Lola B02/50-Zytek chassis/engine combination.